bobthemighty/codefiend-site/content/a-fair-pay-review-process.md

 </div>

-It turns out, to everybody's shock and horror, that we systematically underpay our female employees, and our earliest employees, while tending to overpay our male employees.
+It turns out, to everybody's shock and horror, that we systematically underpay our female employees, and our earliest employees.
 Everybody is very embarassed.

-If we want to correct all the imbalances, it will cost us an extra 40 w-bucks.
+Realistically, we're not going to cut Bjorn's pay, so we'll just have to live with him being overpaid and chalk it up to experience.
+If we want to correct all the other imbalances, it will cost us an extra 40 w-bucks.
 So you take that number, and you go talk to the CEO and say "please can I have 40 w-bucks extra budget to correct historical imbalances in our pay?" and he laughs at you.

 "No," he says, "you can have 20 w-bucks extra for next year".